 Which work of other type designers do you like?

 For dead guys, for a long time, Claude Garamond and his ‘friends’.
 Of contemporary type designers, I admire several of them for various reasons.
 Matthew Carter comes to mind first because for years he came through most of the new technologies with great talent.
 He is a model in the sense that he demonstrated very well what a type designer should be–resolving new type problems without losing type’s roots.
 Long ago Hermann Zapf wrote that new technology demands new typefaces.
 Matthew Carter showed us that, with the help of the type designer, old typefaces can survive any new technology.
-It’s admirable to be able to design Galliard, Verdana or Walker as good examples of different animals; the first as a skilful revival from Granjon type; Verdana as an incredibly legible type for use on screen; and fun to use Walker, with its snap-on serifs.
+It’s admirable to be able to design Galliard, Verdana or Walker as good examples of different animals; the first as a skillful revival from Granjon type; Verdana as an incredibly legible type for use on screen; and fun to use Walker, with its snap-on serifs.
 We should also recall that Matthew Carter, like Sumner Stone and several others were the guys who launched independent type foundries, doing freelance custom fonts for clients (early 1990-93).

 More recently, there are many young competitors creating formidable types: Xavier Dupré‘s recent designs are amazing; he demonstrates great freedom without abandoning sound references.
 Christian Schwartz’s new designs are fascinating by their ability to adapt to many different situations.
 I’m glad to see other serious type designers from all over the world; for example, the recent boom in non-Latin typeface design from the Hague and Reading, type designers from Latin America, together with the Khatt network and the Typographic Matchmaking project.